Download OpenAPI specification:Download

 }'

-Again, you would create a webhook for report.created
+Again, you would create a webhook for report.created.

-report.created
+report.created Webhook Response{

 "id": "89ade71a-e9aa-4929-9f30-ad1f93245abf",